healpy/healpy/doc/tutorial.rst

 >>> wmap_map_I = hp.read_map('../healpy/test/data/wmap_band_imap_r9_7yr_W_v4.fits')

-by default input maps are **converted to *RING* ordering**, if they are in *NESTED* ordering.
+By default, input maps are converted to *RING* ordering, if they are in *NESTED* ordering.
 You can otherwise specify `nest=True` to retrieve a map is NESTED ordering, or `nest=None` to keep the ordering unchanged.

-By default :py:func:`~healpy.fitsfunc.read_map` loads the first column, for reading other columns you can specify the `field` keyword.
+By default, :py:func:`~healpy.fitsfunc.read_map` loads the first column, for reading other columns you can specify the `field` keyword.

 :py:func:`~healpy.fitsfunc.write_map` writes a map to disk in FITS format, if the input map is a list of 3 maps, they are written to a single file as I,Q,U polarization components: